 There comes a time in every roof’s life when you have to start thinking about repairs.
 Whether caused by an unfortunate event, harsh weather conditions, or the roof simply getting old, knowing how and when to repair a flat roof can be incredibly useful information to have at hand.

-So, without further ado, the flat roofing experts at Alvadac are here to give you a comprehensive overview of the types of damages that can occur, the durability of flat roofs, how long they last, and how to repair a flat roof.
+So, without further ado, the flat roofing experts at Alvadac are here to give you a comprehensive overview of the types of damages that can occur, the durability of flat roofs, and how long they last.

 Common damage issues of a flat roof